fkyprianou/deved-platform/content/blog/en/how-to-make-an-outbound-text-to-speech-phone-call-with-node-js.md

 	.catch(err => console.error(err));
 ```

 Replace **YOUR_NUMBER** with a phone that you can answer immediately.
-The **FROM_NUMBER** should be your virtual number, which you can find in your dashboard.
+The **VONAGE_VIRTUAL_NUMBER** should be your virtual number, which you can find in your dashboard.
 You can customize the NCCO object with [optional params](https://docs.nexmo.com/voice/voice-api/ncco-reference) with various voices by language, gender, and even accent.

 Please note that we could host the NCCO object on GitHub, for example, by declaring a **ANSWER_URL** with the following and removing the **ncco** with an **answer_url** as shown below: